decred/dcrwallet/rpc/documentation/api.md

 The `ImportPrivateKey` method imports a private key in Wallet Import Format (WIF) encoding to a wallet account.
 A rescan may optionally be started to search for transactions involving the private key's associated payment address.
+If the private key deals with transactions before the wallet birthday, if set, a rescan must be performed to download missing cfilters.

 **Request:** `ImportPrivateKeyRequest`